Welcome to my travel diary.

 Over the following three to four years, I regularly travelled to the Rift Valley in Kenya as part of my PhD study.

-Currently, I am working as a Research Associate visiting nomadic herders in Mongolia and Kazakhstan.
+I then worked for two years as a Research Associate visiting nomadic herders in Mongolia and Kazakhstan.

 I hope that you will enjoy my journals and keep in touch.